X-Lars/ToolsXL/README.md

 ## Config

-Provides a way to store custom classes into the the App.config file.
+Provides a way to store custom classes into the the App.config file and access the properties in an intuitive way.
 If your custom class implements the INotifyPropertyChanged interface changes made to properties are automatically saved to the App.config file, else the custom class is saved when the program exits.
 Supports most CLR types and enums, could be easily extended if you wish.